curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 ### Real-life design constraints

 1. Weight: things that are good at blocking sound are also heavy [citation needed].
 Heavy things on your head are very uncomfortable.
-2. Air: restricting air movement around your head affects breathing, making enclosures hot + stuffy
+2. Air: restricting air movement around your head affects breathing and makes enclosures hot + stuffy
-3. Time to set up: like I learned in my previous experiment, impediments to start doing work are highly undesirable.
+3. Time to set up: like I learned in my previous experiment, impediments to start doing work (inertia) are highly undesirable.

 ### Thought experiment: container on head